-The ancient church of Santi XII Apostoli was founded by Pope Pelagius I (r.
+The ancient church of Santi XII Apostoli (Twelve Holy Apostles), better known as Santi Apostoli, was founded by Pope Pelagius I (r.
 556-61).
 It was restored and enlarged during the 15th century and almost completely rebuilt at the beginning of the 18th century by Carlo Fontana (1638-1714).

 The grand facade of Santi Apostoli is a mixture of styles.
 The double loggia is attributed to Bacio Pontelli (c.
 1450-92) and was built at the expense of Cardinal Giuliano della Rovere (later Pope Julius II, r.
 1503-13).
 The Baroque windows were added (c.
 1665) by Carlo Rainaldi, who also designed the balustrade, on which stand statues of Christ and the Apostles.
-The neo-classical upper facade was added by Giuseppe Valadier in 1827.
+The Neo-classical upper facade was added in 1827 by the Roman architect Giuseppe Valadier (1762-1839).

 In the left wall of the portico is the tomb (1807) of the engraver Giovanni Volpato (1735-1803), the work of his much more famous pupil the sculptor Antonio Canova (1757-1822).
 On the right wall is a 2nd century bas-relief of an eagle and an oak-wreath, which was unearthed in Trajan's Forum.